 Jonathan apples are available in the fall.

 The Jonathan apple is a variety of Malus domestica believed to be a relative of the Esopus Spitzenburg apple.
-This classic American heirloom variety has been parent to many varieties throughout the years such as JonaMac, Jonafree and Jonagold.
-Most of its relatives share the same first four letters of Jonathon’s name.
+The Jonathan is a classic American heirloom, and has been parent to many varieties throughout the years such as Jonamac, Jonafree and Jonagold, as indicated by sharing the first four letters of Jonathan’s name.

-Jonathon apples contain vitamins A and C as well trace amounts of folate.
+Jonathan apples contain Vitamins A and C as well trace amounts of folate.
 They are a good source of both soluble and insoluble fiber, which has been shown to help prevent heart disease and promote healthy digestion.
-Apples also contain potassium, which may reduce the chances of a stroke and a trace amount of boron believed to build bones and to increase mental vitality.
+Apples also contain potassium, which may reduce the chances of a stroke, and a trace amount of boron, believed to build bones and to increase mental vitality.

-Jonathon apples can be used cooked or raw and in both sweet and savory preparations.
+Jonathan apples can be used cooked or raw and in both sweet and savory preparations.
 Add slices to a tart, chop and add to couscous or puree and add to a soup.
-The flesh of the Jonathon apple will breakdown just slightly when cooked.
-Pair with dense apples such as Granny Smith, Pippin, Green Dragon or Fuji to make pie filling or slow cook to make sauces or caramelized apples.
-Diced Jonathon will add sweetness and moisture to cakes, crisps and bread pudding.
+The flesh of the Jonathan apple will break down slightly when cooked.
+Pair with dense apples such as Granny Smith, Pippin, Green Dragon, or Fuji to make pie filling or slow cook to make sauces or caramelized apples.
+Diced Jonathan will add sweetness and moisture to cakes, crisps, and bread pudding.
 Their slightly spicy flavor and exceptional juiciness makes them the perfect apple for use in juice and cider.
 Jonathan apples store fairly well, but are best eaten by Christmas if in storage.

 Recipes that include Jonathan Apples.
 One is easiest, three is harder.